World War II: Allied offensives (1944)

 On 6 June 1944 (commonly known as D-Day), after three years of Soviet pressure, the Western Allies invaded northern France.
 After reassigning several Allied divisions from Italy, they also attacked southern France.
 These landings were successful and led to the defeat of the German Army units in France.
-Paris was liberated on 25 August by the local resistance assisted by the Free French Forces, both led by General Charles de Gaulle, and the Western Allies continued to push back German forces in western Europe during the latter part of the year.
+The liberation of Paris on 25 August by the local resistance was assisted by the Free French Forces, both led by General Charles de Gaulle, and the Western Allies continued to push back German forces in western Europe during the latter part of the year.
 An attempt to advance into northern Germany spearheaded by a major airborne operation in the Netherlands failed.
 After that, the Western Allies slowly pushed into Germany, but failed to cross the Roer river.
 In Italy, the Allied advance slowed due to the last major German defensive line.

 On 22 June, the Soviets launched a strategic offensive in Belarus that nearly destroyed the German Army Group Centre.
 Soon after that, another Soviet strategic offensive forced German troops from Western Ukraine and Eastern Poland.
-The Soviet Red Army however halted in the Praga district on the other side of the Vistula and watched passively as the Germans quelled the Warsaw Uprising initiated by the Home Army (the main faction of the Polish resistance, loyal to the non-communist government-in exile).
+The Soviet Red Army however halted in the Praga district on the other side of the Vistula as the Germans quelled the Warsaw Uprising initiated by the Home Army (the main faction of the Polish resistance, loyal to the non-communist government-in exile), killing over 150,000 Poles.
 The national uprising in Slovakia was also quelled by the Germans.
 The Soviet Red Army's strategic offensive in eastern Romania cut off and destroyed the considerable German troops there and triggered a successful coup d'état in Romania and in Bulgaria, followed by those countries' shift to the Allied side.